 Mpox

 Mpox continues to circulate in 2024.
 People who are traveling and meeting up in large groups are particularly vulnerable to getting mpox.
-On August 14th, 2024, the World Health Organization (WHO) declared another mpox global emergency.
+In August 2024, the World Health Organization (WHO) declared another mpox global emergency, and on November 15, 2024 the U.S. identified its first clade 1 case–a more severe strain–in California.
 Here’s what you need to know:

 Mpox can affect anyone of any gender identity or sexual orientation.
 However, it’s particularly impacting cisgender men who have sex with men as well as trans people and their sex partners.